Watson helps Texans rally past Chargers | Devdiscourse

 Deshaun Watson connected with tight end Jordan Akins for two second-half touchdowns to lead the Houston Texans to a 27-20 come-from-behind victory against the Los Angeles Chargers on Sunday at Carson, Calif.
 Watson escaped the grasp of Melvin Ingram and hit Akins for a 53-yard scoring play with 9:40 left in the fourth quarter to make it 27-17.
 Houston missed the PAT.

 The Chargers had appeared to stop the Texans' drive five plays earlier on Rayshawn Jenkins' interception, but the turnover was nullified by offsetting penalties, including a facemask infraction on Desmond King.
-Ty Long's 43-yard field goal cut the Los Angeles deficit to 27-20 with 7:19 to go.
+Los Angeles drove 60 yards in 14 plays in the final four minutes, but Philip Rivers' fourth-and-14 pass fell incomplete with 11 seconds remaining to seal the Texans' win.
+Ty Long's 43-yard field goal had cut the Los Angeles deficit to 27-20 with 7:14 to go.

 Los Angeles compiled just two sacks for 14 yards after the Texans entered having allowed four or more sacks for eight consecutive games.
 Houston sacked Rivers five times.